neurabenn/precon_all/README.md

 Stay tuned for updates.
 We'll soon release a manual including how to generate each of the required inputs for your animal

+**Update!
+Macaque files are now included from the NMT NIMH macaque template. ** ** If using the NMT Macaque files we recommend using >80 GB memory for the FNIRT stages Also run it with a higher threshold than 0.5 **
+** Editing wm_orig.nii.gz and saving it as wm_hand_edit.ni.gz allows for manual corrections of the fast segmentation.**

 Here's the full poster explaining the pipeline: https://user-images.githubusercontent.com/9336717/59021392-fd978080-884b-11e9-8cf1-cb21b08e776b.jpg